EccoTheDolphin/angular-xhr-access/README.md

 [AngularJS](http://angularjs.org/) framework provides
 [**$htpp**](https://docs.angularjs.org/api/ng/service/$http) service for
 accessing HTTP servers.
-As for now, this service does not support **progress** notifications, nor does it provide access to underlying [**XHR**](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object.
-This module provides services that allow you to get access to underling **XHR** and thus grants you ability to receive **progress** notification or, for example, [**abort**](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest#abort%28%29) already running request.
+As for now, this service neither supports **progress** notifications, nor provides access to the underlying [**XHR**](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) object.
+This module provides services that allow you to get access to underling **XHR** and thus grants you the ability to receive **progress** notification or, for example, to [**abort**](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest#abort%28%29) already running request.